delta-rho/install-vagrant/README.md

 * TaskTracker: `http://localhost:60060`

 ## Bugs
-* vagrant ssh does not work, please do not use it.
+* `vagrant ssh` does not work with cdh5mr2-Rhipe0.75.
+Please do not use it.